 Protection against COVID-19 starts from about 2-3 weeks after the first dose.
-While one dose may give some protection, it may only last for the short-term.
+While one dose has been shown to provide significant protection, it may only last for the short-term.
 Two doses will give optimal protection.
 No vaccine is 100 per cent effective, so it is possible that you can still get sick from COVID-19 after vaccination.
-We do not know how long the protection from Comirnaty will last.
+We do not know how long the protection from COVID-19 Vaccine AstraZeneca will last.
 We will learn more about this over time.

-We currently do not know how effective COVID-19 vaccines are at preventing spread of the virus.
-This means that SARS-CoV-2 could potentially still infect a vaccinated person.
+We currently do not know how effective COVID-19 vaccines are at preventing the spread of the virus.

+However some studies overseas have shown a significant reduction in detection of COVID-19 virus in vaccinated people, even after the first dose.
+This strongly suggests that COVID-19 Vaccine AstraZeneca will help prevent the spread of COVID-19.
+However, a vaccinated person can still be infected with COVID-19.
 Even if they have no symptoms or only mild symptoms they could still pass it on to others.